Chipembi Girls Champion Climate Smart Agriculture

 Embracing sustainable agrifood systems is in line with the United Nations Sustainable Development Goals (SDGs).

-Part three of SDG Number two reads in part; by 2030, ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters and that progressively improve land and soil quality.
+Part three of SDG Number two reads in part; by 2030, ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather , drought , flooding and other disasters and that progressively improve land and soil quality.

-NB - This feature article was also published in Times of Zambia newspaper.
+This feature article was also published in Times of Zambia newspaper.

 Comments